-In Colombia, in application to the principle of reality over the formalities, a local entity is not needed to consider the existence of an employment contract.
-However, a local entity might be needed to be established in Colombia to comply with certain obligations regarding contributions to the social security system.
+In application to the principle of reality over the formalities, a local entity is not needed to consider the existence of an employment contract.
+A local entity may need to be established in Colombia to comply with certain obligations regarding contributions to the social security system.

 Limitations on Background Checks

 Express prohibitions over background checks in the legislation include the following:

 - HIV tests or conditions.

 - Pregnancy test.